 Steps must be taken to keep the machine healthy and to extend the life of the oil.
-What oil testing is for the machine is essentially what blood analysis for the human body.
-Hence it is pertinent to do it as a part of your regular condition monitoring schedule.
+What oil testing is for the machine is essentially what blood analysis is for the human body.
+Hence, it is pertinent to do it as part of your regular condition monitoring schedule.

 Rules for Oil Testing

-With oil testing, careful oil samples are taken, and elaborate machines yield is considered for test results.
+With oil testing, careful oil samples are taken, and elaborate machine yields are considered for test results.
 Laboratory personnel interpret the data to the best of their ability, but without crucial details about the machine, a diagnosis or prognosis can be inaccurate.
 Some of these important details include:

 - The machine's environmental conditions (extreme temperatures, high humidity, high vibration, etc.)